 What is TFlower?

-TFlower is a type of software that is categorized as ransomware, TFlower was discovered by GrujaRS.
+Discovered by GrujaRS, TFlower is software categorized as ransomware.
 Unlike most ransomware-type programs, it does not change extensions of encrypted files.
-It creates a ransom note (a text file) named "!_Notice_!.txt" that contains instructions on how to buy a decryption tool.
-Typically, programs like TFlower encrypt (lock) files that cannot be used unless they are decrypted with a decryption tool that cyber criminals force victims to buy from them.
+It does, however, create a ransom message (within a text file named "!_Notice_!.txt") that contains instructions about how to purchase a decryption tool.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: